CoderPirata/XPL-SEARCH/README.md

 - Added Scan with list.

 0.5 - [29/08/2015]
-- Added search by Author
+- Added search by Author.

+0.6 - [09/09/2015]
+- Now displays the author of the exploit.
+ * Does not work with IntelligentExploit.
+- Changes in search logs.
 ```

 Screenshot